Constantine Vendrame: Early life and education

 Constantine Vendrame was born on 27 August 1893 to Pietro and Elena Fiori in San Martino di Colle Umberto, Treviso, Italy.
 He joined the Salesian novitiate at Ivrea on 15 September 1913.
 He completed his study of philosophy and was sent for his regency to the oratory of Chioggia.
 He also served for a four-year compulsory military service.
 After the completion of his military service, he pursued his theological formation while working simultaneously in the oratories of Chioggia and Venice.

 Priesthood

 On 15 March 1924 Vendrame was ordained a Catholic priest by the cardinal Eugenio Tosi at the chapel of the Archiepiscopal seminary of Milan.

 Missionary to India

 Vendrame arrived in Shillong on 23 December 1924.
 At the start of the World War II in 1939, Vendrame and another 150 Italian missionaries were put in the concentration camp.
 After the war Vendrame was asked by Louis Mathias to go to Wandiwash, Tamil Nadu.
 He came back to Shillong in 1951.
 He was always busy in preaching gospel, helping needy and bringing people back to the church.

 Death

 Vendrame died in Dibrugarh, Assam, India, on 30 January 1957.
 On 1 July 2014 the mortal remains of Constantine Vendrame were moved to the Shrine of Sacred Heart of Jesus, Mawlai, Shillong, India.

 Sainthood

 The process for canonisation is underway for Constantine Vendrame.
+On 22nd of May, 2026 Pope Leo XIV approved the heroic virtues.